YINGZhenzhi/Autonomous-Penetration-Perception-for-Bone-Cutting-during-Laminectomy-LamiApp-/README.md

 automatically stopped as the penetration happens.
 In addition, the proposed system can also be applied to other bone cutting operations like craniotomy or orthognathic.

+All the code are available in Matlab.

+To use LamiApp, please cite https://ieeexplore.ieee.org/document/9224375